Darkwind: War on Wheels

-Darkwind: War on Wheels is an independently developed 3D turn based racing and vehicle combat massively multiplayer online game (MMOG) for Windows, Mac OS X and Linux by Irish developer Sam Redfern.
-It is inspired by the tabletop game Car Wars and the Mad Max movies, but set in its own original universe.
+Darkwind: War on Wheels is a turn-based racing and vehicle combat massively multiplayer online game for Microsoft Windows and Mac OS X by Irish developer Sam Redfern.
+It is inspired by the tabletop game Car Wars and the Mad Max movies, but set in an original universe.
+Darkwind was opened to the public on May 4, 2007, after two years of development and been continually updated.
+It was re-released for Steam in 2014 as free-to-play.

-Darkwind was opened to the public on May 4, 2007, after two years of development and has since then been constantly updated with new features and content.
-Darkwind has also been successfully Greenlight for a Steam release which is currently planned for Q3 2014, the Steam re-release update will shift the game's focus to Free-to-play which will offer non-paying players access to more features and content that were previously reserved to paying players.